UAlaska-IT/database_application/README.md

 Versions to install are specified to the latest when this cookbook was updated.
 Other versions will be uninstalled, entailing interruption of service.
 Both initialization and upgrade are performed when a new version is installed.
+It is advisable to upgrade one release at a time, because the underlying databases do not support arbitrary upgrade steps.

 * `node['database_application']['mariadb_version']`.
 Defaults to `'10.4'`.